Café Rico: Federal relations

 In the 1930s, the company had over $300,000 in escrow at the bank of Baltimore.
 It is an agricultural partner with the Federal Intermediate Credit Bank.
 It is a member of Federacion de Cooperativas de Estados Unidos, United Cooperatives, the Cooperative Grange League Federation, and the Pennsylvania Farm Bureau, the National Council for Farmer Cooperatives, and the American Institute for Cooperation.

 Economic outlook

 The company has $10 million in resources, with reserves of $4 million.
 Membership in the guild is so large that its annual meetings, heavily attended by its members, requires a whole baseball stadium to carry it on.
 They take place at the Francisco Montaner Stadium in Ponce.

 Leadership

 Its board of directors has 15 members, representing all coffee districts in Puerto Rico.
-It's past presidents have included Andrés Grillasca Salas.
+Its past presidents have included Andrés Grillasca Salas.
 Its current Board of Directors includes Oreste Ramos.